Busulfex Concentrate for infusion

 Less common side effects (reported in 1 to 10 patients out of 100 patients) are as follows:

-- Respiratory: increase in breath rhythm, respiratory failure, alveolar haemorrhages, asthma, collapse of small portions of the lung, fluid around the lung.
+- increase in breath rhythm, respiratory failure, bleeding in the lungs (alveolar haemorrhages), asthma, collapse of small portions of the lung, fluid around the lung.

-- Gastro-intestinal: inflammation of the mucosa oesophagus, paralysis of the gut, vomiting blood.
+- inflammation of the mucosa oesophagus, paralysis of the gut, vomiting blood.

-- Skin: skin colour disorder, redness of the skin, skin desquamation.
+- skin colour disorder, redness of the skin, peeling of the skin.

-- Renal: increase in the amount of nitrogen components in the blood stream, blood in urines, moderate renal insufficiency.
+- increase in the amount of nitrogen components in the blood stream, blood in urines, moderate change in kidney function (renal insufficiency).

 Uncommon side effects (reported in 1 to 10 patients out of 1000 patients) include:

-- Nervous system: delirium, nervousness, hallucination, agitation, abnormal brain function, cerebral haemorrhage, and seizure.
+- delirium, nervousness, hallucination, agitation, abnormal brain function, cerebral haemorrhage, and seizure.

-- Cardiac: clotting of femoral artery, thrombosis, extra heart beats, decrease in heart rate, diffuse leak of fluid from the capillaries (small blood vessels).
+- blood clots in the femoral artery (thrombosis), extra heart beats, decrease in heart rate, diffuse leak of fluid from the capillaries (small blood vessels).

-- Gastro-intestinal: bleeding in the stomach and/or the gut.
+- bleeding in the stomach and/or the gut.

 After using BUSULFEX